 Logs ===== 20/12/23 21:20:26 WARN AsyncEventQueue: Dropped 93909 events from shared since Wed Dec 23 21:19:26 UTC 2020.
 20/12/23 21:21:26 WARN AsyncEventQueue: Dropped 52354 events from shared since Wed Dec 23 21:20:26 UTC 2020.
 20/12/23 21:22:26 WARN AsyncEventQueue: Dropped 94137 events from shared since Wed Dec 23 21:21:26 UTC 2020.
 20/12/23 21:23:26 WARN AsyncEventQueue: Dropped 44245 events from shared since Wed Dec 23 21:22:26 UTC 2020.
 20/12/23 21:24:26 WARN AsyncEventQueue: Dropped 126763 events from shared since Wed Dec 23 21:23:26 UTC 2020.
 20/12/23 21:25:26 WARN AsyncEventQueue: Dropped 94156 events from shared since Wed Dec 23 21:24:26 UTC 2020.

-This is related to Apache Spark UI shows wrong number of jobs.
+This is related to the Apache Spark UI shows wrong number of jobs KB article.

 - All Spark jobs, stages, and tasks are pushed to the event queue.